MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-integrate-internal-vnet-appgateway.md

     [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]

 * Certificates - You need PFX files for the API Management service's custom hostnames: gateway, developer portal, and management endpoint.
-Also needed is a CER file for a root certificate of the PFX certificates.
+Also needed is a CER file for the root certificate of the PFX certificates.
+For more information, see [Certificates for the backend](../application-gateway/certificates-for-backend-authentication.md).
+For testing purposes, optionally generate [self-signed certificates](../application-gateway/self-signed-certificates.md).
 * Make sure that you are using the latest version of Azure PowerShell.
 See [Install Azure PowerShell](/powershell/azure/install-az-ps).

 ## Scenario